vswanlund/vswanlund.github.io/tag-mobile-sdks/0.9.8/android/validators.md

 <pre>// Set the conditions for the validator
 TextValidator textValidator = new TextValidator(isRequired, minLength, maxLegnth, format);
-// Validate the the supplied card number ValidationFailure error = cardNumberValidator.validate(input.getCardNumber());
+// Validate the the supplied string
+ValidationFailure error = textValidator.validate(input.getDescription());
 if(error != null){
 	// handle error
 } else {
-	// No issues found while validating the card number
+	// No issues found while validating the string
 }
 </pre>